configcat/docs/website/docs/sdk-reference/overview.md

 - [Documentation](/sdk-reference/community/deno) on how to connect your application.
 - <a href="https://github.com/sigewuzhere/configcat-deno" target="_blank">GitHub repository of the ConfigCat Deno SDK.</a>

+## JavaScript (Vue.js) - Community maintained

+- [Documentation](/sdk-reference/community/vue) on how to connect your application.
+- <a href="https://github.com/codedbychavez/configcat-vue" target="_blank">GitHub repository of the ConfigCat Vue.js SDK.</a>

 ## JavaScript (React)

 - [Documentation](/sdk-reference/react) on how to connect your application.